Yating-Huang/TSC-WNet/README.md

 python kfold_class.py
 ```
 ### best_model folder:
-After training,the saved model is in this folder.
+After training, the saved model is in this folder.

 ### the datasets:
 the public Tongue dataset